Pauan/js-loader/README.rst

 By working with JavaScript strings rather than files, you can write a compiler that targets JavaScript (e.g. CoffeeScript) and generate a single ``bundle.js`` file, without needing to create temporary files.
 The ``source.code`` property is especially useful for this, since it can be the original, uncompiled (non-JavaScript) code.

-Lastly, if all the JavaScript and map files are in the same subdirectory, you can use the ``prefix`` option as a convenience:
+Lastly, if all the input (code and map) files are in the same subdirectory, you can use the ``prefix`` option as a convenience:

 .. code:: javascript